 The heater and fan's total power consumption is less than half used by the heater alone

 So the heater and fan's total power consumption is less than half used by the heater alone, which can make quite a difference to your bill over time.
 Here's the heatmap showing how the fan circulates hot air near the ceiling more evenly.

 In short, using a ceiling fan in reverse mode – in combination with a heater –significantly reduces the power you need to maintain a comfortable room temperature, thereby lowering your heating bill.

 How to tell if your fan has reverse mode

 According to Denis, most fans these days have reverse mode – the issue can be getting to the switch.

-Switching to reverse mode can be tricky on some models if it's inside the cover.
+Changing to reverse mode can be tricky on some models if the switch is inside the cover.